 - From Account > Integrations, click on Actions and then Matching.

 - Start with the Unmatched filter to review unmatched organizations.

-- If you're happy with any suggested match, click Accept Suggestion to accept it, or, you can search for and choose a different organization using the Match To column.
+- If you're happy with any suggested search, click Accept Suggestion to accept it, or, you can search for an choose a different organization using the Match To column.
 You can also choose to ignore organizations, which means they won't count as unmatched items in subsequent syncs.

 Warning.
-If you don't see an organization, you can choose the Create Organization action to create (import) it.
-But make sure there is nothing to match first, so that you don't create a duplicate organization.
+If you don't see an organization, click Actions > Create Organization to create (import) it.
+Make sure there is nothing to match first, so that you don't create a duplicate organization.

-- Keep going through all your unmatched organizations until they are all matched.
+- Review all your unmatched organizations until they are all unmatched.